 Overgrown sod that isn't edged can get caught on sidewalk snow plowing machines, causing damage to your lawn.
 Landscape features that aren't set back from the sidewalk edge can also be damaged during sidewalk snow plowing operations.
 This is because the blades on sidewalk snow plowing machines need to be relatively close to the same size as the sidewalk surface in order to clear as much surface as possible and to effectively plow deep snow when required.

-The Town recommends having landscape features set at least 18 inches back from the sidewalk edge.
+set at least 18 inches back from the sidewalk edge.
 This distance creates a safety zone for pedestrians that may need to step off the sidewalk, as well as keeping the operator and your property safe.

 Where can I have landscape features and where can I not?